A futuristic handcycle designed and created at University of Plymouth will be embarking on a quest to enter the record books later this year.

 Handycycling is a major Paralympic discipline, having gained significant public attention at the London Games in 2012, and annual speed trials for a range of HPVs are held on the long straight roads of Battle Mountain, Nevada, where competitors can build up speed over a five-mile run-up before being measured over a 200m stretch.

-The Plymouth University team’s plan is to construct the frame of the handcycle from aluminium, with an advanced composite material forming the aerodynamic shell.
+The University of Plymouth team’s plan is to construct the frame of the handcycle from aluminium, with an advanced composite material forming the aerodynamic shell.
 Mr Kyte and his team have now finalised the design for the handcycle itself, and with the help of University technicians Julian Seipp, Rick Preston and Neil Fewings, are about half way through the build process.
 Many of the components have been sourced and supplied by the Saltash-based Certini Bicycle Company.

 In order to minimise the energy expended by Liz during the trials, and to ensure the handcycle is kept at the optimum gearing, a ProShift Automatic Gear Shifting Controller will be used.
 ProShift utilizes the Shimano Di2 electronic shifting and includes proprietary real-time algorithms that optimize cadence.
 The complete shifting system is provided via a sponsorship by Baron Controls LLC, Sugar Land Texas, USA.